Off the Rails - Yarmouth (HR)

 interesting story to tell.
 I have come to know Adam, it is great to engage

 with someone who understands proper cooking.
-So, when I tell him he is

 Coffee is served here